kholeone/devops-core-fundamental-project/README.md

 The approach that was chosen was to make an application that is like an online classified advertisement.
 It will be a simple design of just allowing the creating of listings that can be read by other users.
 This can be in a form of a service, or an item that is for sale.
-Updates can be applied to the listing to allow adjustment, along with the deletion of a listing.Everything in the additional requirements have been taken in consideration when having a approach to this project.
+Updates can be applied to the listing to allow adjustment, along with the deletion of a listing.
+Everything in the additional requirements have been taken in consideration when having a approach to this project.

 ### Architecture